The Essentials of Finite Element Modeling and Adaptive Refinement

 John O. Dow

-John O. Dowis an Associate Professor Emeritus of Structural Engineering and Structural Mechanics in the Department of Civil, Environmental and Architectural Engineering at the University of Colorado, Boulder.
+John O. Dow is an associate professor emeritus of structural engineering and structural mechanics in the Department of Civil, Environmental and Architectural Engineering at the University of Colorado, Boulder.
 Professor Dow is an active consultant with extensive industrial experience in automotive, aerospace, and civil engineering applications.
 He has authored or coauthored many articles on finite element modeling and the book, A Unified Approach to the Finite Element Method and Error Analysis Procedures.